 A domestic violence conviction can have severe implications in a person’s life that aren’t limited to criminal penalties.
-It can tear families apart, complicate a divorce, other family laws proceeding.
+It can tear families apart and complicate a divorce or other family law proceedings.
 At its worst, it is a severe criminal offense punishable with penalties and jail time when authority gets involved.

 Therefore, a domestic violence lawyer might prove critical to contact when a defendant is building a defense case for domestic assault.

 According to Va.
 Code § 18.2-57.2, when a family or household member is the target of the threat, infliction of injuries, or attempted infliction of injuries, an assault and battery become a domestic violence offense.

 For the offense to be considered domestic violence, according to Va.
 Code § 16.1-228, the individual must fall into one of the following classifications:

 Individuals who constitute family or household members may also obtain a protective order against the person who has committed domestic assault and battery or any other family abuse.

 Va.
 Code § 16.1-228 defines family abuse as any act of violence, force, or threat that causes physical harm or places a family or household member in imminent fear of death, sexual abuse, or bodily injury.